mripv6/piperInstall/README.md

 this will be as easy as installing the environment, recording wav files, training and testing.
 Once satisfied, copy the voice model files to the PC where N1MM+ runs.

+I need to thank Claude AI and ChatGPT for assistance!
+Claude was awesome for developing the scripts.
+I still had to troubleshoot, but it would have taken weeks for me to write them.
+Be careful with ChatGPT, it only remembers so far back into the chat.
+It will rewrite parts of the script that worked.

 # Getting Started

 Clone this repository into your home directory.
 Then run the installation